foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 Bright life flows out

 Blue lights flashing
+Tesselated plastic squares
 An unfamiliar ceiling
-Square grey tiles
-the drabness of existence
+Groping blindly are you there
+An unfamiliar ceiling

 The air is thick with life preserved
 Jagged needles digging in